Jet Formation in 3D GRMHD Simulations of Bondi-Hoyle-Lyttleton Accretion: Approach

 In classical BHL accretion, a gaseous wind engulfs a massive object, which gravitationally focuses the wind in a downstream wake \citep[for a review, see ][]{edgar_2004}.
 The object, which has mass $M$, accretes directly from this wake.
 The accretion radius, $\ra$, defines the range of the BH's influence on the wind, within which all streamlines are accreted,

 where $\vinf$ is the velocity of the wind and $\rg=GM/c^2$ is the BH gravitational radius.
+We note that some authors use alternative conventions where they define the accretion radius using the sound speed of the wind, $\cinf$, as well \citep[$\ra\equiv GM/(\cinf^2+\vinf^2)$, e.g. ][]{cruzosorio_2020}, which can be more appropriate at lower Mach numbers.
 Assuming that all streamlines propagate ballistically, the characteristic accretion rate of the system can be estimated by multiplying the mass flux of the wind, $\rhoinf\vinf$, by the geometric cross-section of the accretion radius, $\pi \ra^2$,

 Here, $\rhoinf$ is the ambient gas density. $\dot{M}_{\rm HL}$ is the `Hoyle-Lyttleton' accretion rate \citep{hoyle_lyttleton_1939}, and is found to be correct to order-unity in numerical simulations \citep{blondin_2012}.
 The characteristic accretion timescale is